AmmarNoman/Smart_events_detector/README.md

   Smart Events Detector Plugin
   <br>
 </h1>
-<h4 align="center">One Step Further Towards Real-Time Driving Maneuver Recognition Using Phone Sensors</h4>
+<h3 align="center">One Step Further Towards Real-Time Driving Maneuver Recognition Using Phone Sensors</h3>

 <p align="center">
   <img src="View/static/img/Dashboard_view.png" alt="Dashboard">
 </p>

+### About

+This plugin deals with the problem of driving maneuvers detection, based on smartphones sensors, especially the accelerometer, the gyroscope and GPS sensors.
+A framework based on a number of deep learning methods, for maneuvers classification and clustering, is introduced.
+Maneuvers were classified into 15 major classes like:
+- Idle
+- Lane Change Left
+- Lane Change Right
+- Obstacle Avoid Left
+- Overtake Left
+- 45-Turn Left
+- 45-Turn Right
+- 90-Turn Left
+- 90-Turn Right
+- 180-Turn Left
+- Noise

+We selected three classifiers, each offering good performance for recognizing our set of activities, and investigated how to combine them into an optimal set of classifiers.

 <br>

 ## Dataset